Engine of Destruction Brutal Walkthrough – Starcraft 2: Wings of Liberty – Starcraft Cover

 Starcraft Buildings – Spawning Pool

-The Spawning Pool is the first Zerg tech building; it unlocks Zerg’s basic fighting units – Zerglings.
+The Spawning Pool is the Zerg tech building; it unlocks Zerg’s basic fighting units – Zerglings.
 Building the Spawning pool also unlocks the Lair, Roach Warren, Baneling Nest, Spine Crawler, Spore Crawler and the Queen.

 Follow us and check out our social media accounts on Twitter, Facebook & YouTube ►